Free CELPIP Reading Practice Test

 Pro Tip for Success

 To maximize your CELPIP reading score, practice active reading strategies: skim for main ideas first, scan for specific keywords, and carefully read all instructions before answering.
-Use official CELPIP reading practice tests regularly to build familiarity with the format and improve your time management.
+Use our free CELPIP test resources regularly to build familiarity with the format and improve your time management.

 Reading Specific Preparation Strategies